 So, when is the ideal time to start sleep training?
 Contrary to popular belief, you don’t need to wait until your baby has weaned off the boob or the bottle to sleep train.
 In fact, Dr Schwartz recommends sleep training to begin at about four months old.

 Is Sleep Training Safe?

 But rest assured, Mama, that sleep training is safe as long as safe sleep practices are followed.
-In fact, there have been multiple studies that reveal sleep training to be safe and effective.
-One study, in particular, discovered that kids who were sleep trained when they were infants slept better by 2 years old.
+Multiple studies have revealed that sleep training is safe and effective.
+One study, in particular, discovered that kids who were sleep trained when they were infants slept better by two years old.

 Benefits of Sleep Training Your Baby

-If you think that sleep training is only for Mamas’ benefit, you’re wrong.
-With proper sleep training, babies can sleep by themselves without depending on your or your boob.
-This teaches them self-soothing, which is essential for infants, and as highlighted by many paediatricians.
+You’re mistaken if you think sleep training is only for Mamas’ benefit.
+With proper sleep training, babies can sleep alone without depending on your or your boob.
+This teaches them self-soothing, essential for infants, as highlighted by many paediatricians.

-In an article written by Sujay Kansagra, MD of the Pediatric Neurology Sleep Medicine Program at Duke University, he highlighted that some studies showed “improvement in security between parent and child following sleep training.”
-In addition, there is also improvement in the sleep quality for children, which in turn, is beneficial for babies’ physical and brain development.
+In an article by Sujay Kansagra, MD of the Pediatric Neurology Sleep Medicine Program at Duke University, he highlighted that some studies showed “improvement in security between parent and child following sleep training.”
+In addition, there is also an improvement in children’s sleep quality, which in turn, is beneficial for babies’ physical and brain development.

 Convinced that sleep training is the right choice for your family?
 Then, keep reading for several sleep training methods recommended by experts.

 The Different Sleep Training Methods